wp-plugins/intercom-for-wordpress/readme.txt

 == Changelog ==

 = 1.0 (6th November 2104) =
-* Improve the custom activator code so it doesn't override the 'Display messenger button' setting in Interom
+* Improve the custom activator code so it doesn't override the 'Display messenger button' setting in Intercom

 = 0.9 (30th September 2104) =
 * Add ll_intercom_company_data filter so plugins/themes can send company data